 After making consistent $1000 purchases over four consecutive months, Peter owns 201 shares in OOO.
 His average price per share is approximately $19.90 ($4,000/201 shares).
 OOO’s share price is $22 at the end of April, which is higher than Peter’s average price per share of $19.90.
 So, despite the share price dropping from $25 in January, Peter still makes a profit of $422 at the end of April!

-Dollar-cost averaging works best with no-load (or no commission) mutual funds.
-“No-load” means there is no fee for buying or selling an investment, so that you won’t pay anything additional when you buy in each pay period.
-By utilizing dollar-cost averaging, you’ll be able to put your investments on autopilot and watch your savings grow over time.
+Dollar-cost averaging works best with investments that do not charge a transaction fee, meaning there is no fee for buying or selling an investment.
+By utilizing dollar-cost averaging, you’re able to put your investments on autopilot and watch your savings grow over time.